nitsc/spell-from-ThreeBodyTrilogy/README.md

-# Python Implementation of Incantation from *The Three-Body Trilogy*
+# Python Implementation of Spell from *The Three-Body Trilogy*

 ## Overview
 Implemented the process of extrapolating from Gaia stellar data, to 3D visualizations, to three-views, to three-view signals, to three-view audio of signals, and even their inversions.
-This project proves the feasibility of the Logic (Luoji)'s “incantation” from “The Three Body Problem” trilogy.
+This project proves the feasibility of the Logic (Luoji)'s “spell” from “The Three Body Problem” trilogy.

 ## Usage Notes
-- Place the 'incantation-from-ThreeBodyTrilogy-main' folder in `D:\temp` for the program to work properly.
+- Place the 'spell-from-ThreeBodyTrilogy-main' folder in `D:\temp` for the program to work properly.
 Alternatively, you can modify the paths in the program to match your environment.
 - Output data will be saved on the desktop to avoid overwriting the provided results (including three-view projections, signal files, and audio).
 - Please refrain from playing the generated audio at high volume, in accordance with the "Dark Forest Theory."